TuNguyen1012/Customer-Segmentations-Cohort-Analysis/README.md

 Dashboard on Tableau Public: https://tabsoft.co/3BM4jHm

-(Click the "Full Screen" button for a better view.
+(Click the "Full Screen" button on the bottom right for a better view.
 This will allow you to see the content in its entirety.)